SnakeFist007/jinora-nextcord/README.md

 ## Deploy using Docker
-Deploy the Docker image using:
+Deploy & prepare the Docker image using:
 ```
-docker build -t <user>/jinora-bot .
+docker pull ghcr.io/snakefist007/jinora-nextcord:latest
+docker cp .env <container_id>:/.env
 ```
+This will create the .env file with your token and keys inside the container.

 Then start the image:
 ```
 docker run <id>
 ```

+**The bot should be running now!**

 <br>